Automated Partition Creation Workflows

 FROM pg_stat_user_indexes

-WHERE tablename LIKE 'events_%' AND idx_scan = 0;
+WHERE tablename LIKE 'events_%'

 -- Monitor DDL lock contention during provisioning

-SELECT pid, locktype, mode, granted, query
+SELECT pid, locktype, mode, granted, LEFT(query, 80) AS query_snippet

-FROM pg_locks JOIN pg_stat_activity USING (pid)
+JOIN pg_stat_activity USING (pid)

-WHERE locktype = 'relation' AND mode = 'AccessExclusiveLock';
+WHERE locktype = 'relation'

 Migration & Rollout Steps